This year, 2020, has really put sustainability at the forefront of our minds.

 Mass consumerism is finally beginning to be frowned upon with ethical, sustainable shopping choices not only better for our wallets, but for our planet too.

 It’s not a sustainable choice to keep mass producing endless cheap products that regularly need replacing or are thrown away on a whim, whether that’s furniture, clothing or jewellery.
 We need to make more eco-friendly purchasing choices.

 My husband touched on this recently in a really interesting article where he compared the difference in carbon emissions between his reclaimed wood furniture and that of a popular High Street brand.
-You can find a link to his article on my blog here.

 So, as you have probably already guessed, in answer to my blog title, yes.
 Antique jewellery like the beautiful pieces at Carus Jewellery is a sustainable choice.
 I will explore why in this blog post.